-Learning to Give Teachers are just like you.
+Learning to Give teachers are just like you.
 They know their students are capable and caring.
-They expect more of their students and they get it.
+They connect what kids care about to what they are learning to give them a hook and context.
 Here are a few of the inspiring stories of teachers who used Learning to Give lessons to teach knowledge and action of generosity in community.

 "I want to make the world a better place and I want to raise up a generation of others who want to do the same," said Ms. Erin Guesno, a program coordinator for SEEDs at Marion Elementary School in Michigan.
 Ms. Guesno wanted to keep her students thinking about their community and the health of the environment even though they couldn't meet in person, so the after-school program rocked two service projects: Water Testing and Doodle Stones.Read more

 The Doodle Stones project begins with a one-period lesson, where youth examine the effects of using words as social action today and in history.
 Participants decorate a stone with a positive quote or encouraging word and place it for others to find.
 "Our goal is to place uplifting quotes to inspire the population in Marion to live powerful lives."
 Read more

 The Bee the Change project originated with the lesson Beneficial Bees, led by Mr. Jackson.
 Students set out on an urban exploration within their own backyard and local parks to discover native plant species and the native bees that visited those plants.
 The students were then able to plant wildflower seeds at their home to help attract local pollinators.

 This project was self-guided in many ways and encouraged students to take responsibility, make a plan, and then participate at their own pace.
 Because of COVID-19 restrictions, "many students didn't have an opportunity to play outdoors or travel and visit their local YMCA," said Mr. Jackson.
 "This project allowed them the liberty to safely go outdoors, participate in a learning project, and then connect with one another about what they observed and did to serve."